 Trump made a couple appearances in Parcells.
 In 1988, the first Patriots owner, Billy Sullivan, put the team up for sale.
 Page 212 of Parcells mentions that the top bidders included Trump, Tisch and Robert Kraft, all of whom lost out to Victor Kiam of Remington Products.
 Before pursuing the Patriots, Kraft -- a paper-and-packaging magnate -- had contemplated buying the Celtics.
 But David, who was named commissioner in 1983, has no recollection of Kraft's initial interest in the NBA.
 (13:44)

 David's office is only one block from Trump Tower, but since the election, the daily frenzied protests in front of the building have subsided.
-He's gotten used to cops with presumably AK-47 in front of the building.
+He's gotten used to cops with presumably AK-47s in front of the building.
 (15:46)

-David, known for his marketing acumen, expresses qualms with Hillary Clinton's campaign slogans, and offers a late suggestion.
+David, known for his marketing acumen, expresses qualms with Hillary Clinton's campaign slogans, and offers a review.
 He deems them to be have been ineffective for courting working-class whites.
 The Democratic donor describes Trump's signature slogan to be "catchier and easier to articulate."
 While running against Jimmy Carter in 1980, Ronald Reagan used the slogan, "Make America Great Again."
 (17:05)

 David had declined after being recruited to run for mayor against Bill DeBlasio this year.
 During his commissionership, he never considered political office.
 (19:01)